aYuinit/TVIH/README.md

 - **Baidu Pan**: Download from Baidu Pan with this link: [here](https://pan.baidu.com/s/11n0aGtai1RQP4q22kyNLZQ) and the extraction code: `hqaq`.

+## License

+This dataset is for academic research purpose only.

 ## Citation

 If you use the TVIH Dataset in your research, please cite our paper.
 A suggested citation is provided below: